• Skip to primary navigation

 As with the classic, zucchini lasagna is all about the layers baby.
 Since it has to simmer, you start by making the sauce.
 There are a few quick steps to get rolling:

-1. Sauté the onion in a little bit of oilpan with wooden spoon, sauteed onions and garlic
+1. Sauté the onion in a little bit of oil

 While the sauce is simmering, this is the time to get that zucchini roasting.
 Use a mandolin slicer to get even, thin layers.
 Don’t follow my poor example in the picture below and use the guide that comes with the mandolin to avoid slicing your fingers.
-Trust me, it hurts like a son of a b*tch to get your finger cut in one of these.
+Trust me, it hurts like a son of a b*tch to cut your finger on a mandolin.

 From here, you lay the zucchini out in a single layer on a baking sheet that you’ve sprayed with cooking spray.
 Mine almost always take up one sheet, but if you have extra zucchini layers, you can either pull another sheet out or do a second batch.